samarthaagrawal29/Crypto_Currency_Viewer/README.md

 - Node.js (version 12.x or higher)
 - npm (Node Package Manager) or yarn
 - Need a API key from CoinGecko - https://www.coingecko.com/en/developers/dashboard
+- Make sure to enter path of env file in beSamarthCrypto.js in line no - 5

 ### Steps